alexmanrique/blog/_posts/2021-04-11-how-to-run-a-cakephp-application-in-macbook-m1.md

 ## Connection refused to MariaDB

 I was trying to connect to MariaDB from the CakePHP application but I was getting connection refused.
-I didn't understand why because MariaDB was starting successfully.
+I didn't understand why, because MariaDB was starting successfully.

 ```
 SQLSTATE[HY000] [2002] Connection refused cakephp